-Her situation made me think about the things we can teach our children when it comes to bullies, here are some tips:
+Her situation made me think about the things we can teach our children when it comes to bullies.

 1.)
 Keep Other Relationships Strong — Bullies gain power when their victims feel alone and powerless.
-Make sure your child maintains strong connections with others — this can be friends, family members, coaches, people they can go to when they feel bullied.
+Make sure your child maintains strong connections with others.
+They can be his friends, family members, coaches, people they can go to when they feel bullied.

 2.)
 Re-Define Tattling — We are always telling our children to not be tattlers.
 We don’t want them to tell on little things or be the kid who is always running to an adult when they can handle the problem on their own.
 When my friend asked her son if he told an adult at the lunchroom about the spitting, he said: “no, I didn’t want to tattle.”
 My friend then explained to her son that this was a serious thing and it needed to be recognized.
-Children don’t always know what is serious and what is not and bullies gain power by having their victims stay quiet.
-Tell your child it is ok, and encouraged, to reach out to an adult when there is a problem with another child.
+Children don’t always know what is serious and what is not.
+This makes bullies gain power by having their victims stay quiet.
+Tell your child it is ok, and encourage them to reach out to an adult when there is a problem with another child.